Enrolment in June 2021

 Enrolment is the formal process through which you join the University.
 You must have completed your online enrolment by Monday 14th June.

 An email with a link to access online enrolment was sent to you on Friday 4th June 2021.
 If you have not received a link for online enrolment by Monday 7th June 2021, please contact firstname.lastname@example.org via email.

-If you have sent us confirmation of your pre-settled or settled status, you will receive an email with a link to access online enrolment in February.
+If you have sent us confirmation of your pre-settled or settled status, you will receive an email with a link to access online enrolment.

 If you have provided confirmation of your status, but have not received your enrolment link, please contact email@example.com via email.
 If you have not yet sent us confirmation of your status, please send evidence to firstname.lastname@example.org.

 If you are an EU student coming to the UK on a Student Visa, please email email@example.com for further guidance on the steps you’ll need to take to enrol.

 Even if you are travelling to the UK, your right to study documents will be checked remotely and you will need to enrol online.
 In order to complete your enrolment, you must have met all of your offer conditions and paid a minimum of £8,000.
 You will need to take the following steps:

 - After you have paid your deposit of £4,000, your right to study documents will be checked remotely.
 If we need further documentation from you, we will contact you using the email address you provided with your application.

 - Once the document check has been completed, and you have paid your second instalment of £4,000 (total £8,000) you will receive a link to complete your online enrolment.
 This will be sent to the email address that you provided with your application.

 - Log on to a computer to complete online enrolment;